temporalio/documentation/versioned_docs/version-june-2022/tctl/admin/db/scan.md

 Enable TLS over the DB connection.

 :::note

-Enable `--tls` before using any of the modifiers below.
+Enable `--tls` before using any of the following modifiers.

 :::

 #### `--tls_cert_path value`